 Campers at River Camp at the River Center are dropped off and picked up at the River Center each day.
 Click here for a map to the River Center.

 Campers at River Camp at Owl Hollow are dropped off and picked up from Owl Hollow directly each day.
 Owl Hollow is located next to the River Center, but uses a different access point.
 A map with directions to Owl Hollow will be sent upon registration.

-If your child is going to miss a day of camp, please contact the Camp Director or AM/PM Assistant ASAP to notify us of the absence.
-If your camper at River Camp at Scout Island has not been checked in by 8:50 am you will receive a phone call from camp staff checking on his/her status for the day.
+If your child is going to miss a day of camp, please contact the Camp Director ASAP to notify us of the absence.
+If your camper has not been checked in by the daily start time you will receive a phone call from camp staff checking on his/her status for the day.